TimoSto/ThesorTeX/README.md

 bazel test //...
 ```

-The visual regression tests currently have to be run using the script `./scripts/visual_regression.sh`.
+The visual regression tests (storybook + loki) currently have to be run using the script `./scripts/visual_regression.sh`.

 ## Deployment